daraghbyrne/iotworkshop2019/step1/README.md

   [If the Lightning bolt is disabled / greyed out, you might not have saved your sketch - see Step 2 for details]

-3. You’ll see a message ‘Compiling in the Cloud’ and a few sections later your Photon should start flashing magenta.
+3. You’ll see a message ‘Compiling in the Cloud’ and a few sections later your Argon should start flashing magenta.

 4. Wait a few moments, it should return to breathing blue, and the LED should begin to flash!